 The Centre for Migration, Refugees and Belonging (CMRB) grew out of the Refugee Research Centre, which was founded in 2004.
 It is located in the Department of Social Sciences at the University of East London.

 CMRB benefits from its unique location at the heart of East London, an area which has seen some of the highest rates of international settlement in Europe – historically and in the present day.
-The Refugee Council Archive and other related collections held at the university, also enhance the potential of the centre to be at the cutting edge of its field of study.

 Prof Floya Anthias

 Dr Jamie Hakim

 Dr John Nassari